kdj309/Linkedin-clone/README.md

 LinkedIn-Clone
 Developed Linkedin-web clone using React-js.
-Basic primary features are added like Authentication,User can post photo,Like post,comment on post and also delete can the comment
+Basic primary features are added like
-Random news will be generated for every new user Mobile view is implement using React-responsive library Similer UI.

 Developed by karthik (please recommend the improvements).

 Application Link